Aarushaggarwal-theone/TASK-FORCE-TRYOUTS-STARTER/README.md

 ## YAML Structure Example

-To ensure your API is well-structured, you are required to create a **YAML file** that outlines the API structure.
+To recieve the bonus of 5 points, you have the option to create a **YAML file** that outlines the API structure.
 Below is an example structure you can follow, but ensure you create your own design:

 ```yaml
 api: